jackyzha0/quartz/content/notes/debugging.md

 	- stack trace of stopped program can be analysed

 ## 3 Imperative languages
-These are language that are executed in a step-wise, sequentail manner.
+These are languages that are executed in a step-wise, sequentail manner using the [imperative programming](notes/imperative-programming-language.md) paradigm

 - debug symbols
 	- e.g., method named, variable named